TazkiyaTech/quran-sdk/README.md

 # Quran Android SDK

-An Android library that makes it easy for developers to access verses of the Quran in their Android projects.
+This library makes it easy for developers to access verses of the Quran in their Android projects.

 ## Setup